RadiationMiners/bostonubertraffic/README.md

 # Summary of the question(s) sought and the answers
 - Do delays in public transit times correlate with increased travel times for uber?
+Yes, it is a positive correlation for bus routes and uber rides.
 - What are the most influential weather patterns affecting bus travel time?
+We don't know.
+Our regression algorithms failed to create an accurate predictor for percentage of buses on time given weather data.
 - Based on the delay from weather patterns, how much extra travel time should a Boston commuter account for?